Gururdevops/git-practice/READEME.md

 -git checkout: Check out branch(update HEAD and apply changes to working directory) -git merge: Merge changes from different branches

-## Merging

-Merging means to bring the changes from one branch into another
+-A fat-forward merge happens when the target branch was branched from the current one,and there are no new changes to the current branch since then.